 Are Greenhouses Green?

-With so much gloom and doom surrounding the subject of global warming and the greenhouse effect, it is only natural that many people are now questioning whether actual greenhouses are a good thing or just an environmental catastrophe on a much smaller scale?
+With so much gloom and doom surrounding the subject of global warming and the greenhouse effect, it is only natural that many people are now questioning whether actual greenhouses are a good or bad thing.
+Do greenhouses enable a greener more eco-friendly lifestyle or are they just an environmental catastrophe on a much smaller scale?

 With so many advantages it may seem inconceivable that greenhouses could possibly have any environmental downsides but there are some which need consideration in order to minimise any adverse effects.
 It is easiest to look at different types of greenhouse in order to assess the pros and cons of each.